Hip & Pelvis Injury

 Hip injuries can vary in severity and can occur in various circumstances.
 You may be eligible to claim compensation for a range of hip injuries, including but not limited to:

-1. Fractures: hip fractures can result from falls, vehicle accidents or workplace incidents.
+- Fractures: hip fractures can result from falls, vehicle accidents or workplace incidents.
 Compensation can be sought for fractures of the femoral neck, intertrochanteric fractures, or fractures of the acetabulum.
-Hip and pelvis fractures can refer to breaks or cracks in the top of the thigh bone, which is closest to the hip joint, or to any of the bones within the pelvic skeleton.
+Hip and pelvis fractures can refer to breaks or cracks in the top of the thigh bone, which is closest to the hip joint or any of the bones within the pelvic skeleton.

-4. Soft tissue injuries: these include strains, sprains and tears of the muscles, tendons or ligaments surrounding the hip joint.
-Soft tissue injuries can result from sports-related incidents, slip and falls, or accidents involving sudden twists or impacts.
+- Soft tissue injuries: these include strains, sprains and tears of the muscles, tendons or ligaments surrounding the hip joint.
+Soft tissue injuries can result from sports-related incidents, slips and falls, or accidents involving sudden twists or impacts.

-The personal injury claims experts at JMW will assess the specific details of your case, evaluate the extent of your injury, and guide you through the process of claiming compensation for your hip injury.
+The personal injury claims experts at JMW will assess the specific details of your case, evaluate the extent of your injury, explain whether you are likely to make a successful personal injury claim, and guide you through the process of making a hip injury claim.

 Talk to Us

-To find out how much compensation you could be entitled to for a pelvis or hip injury claim, speak to JMW Solicitors today.
+Speak to JMW today to learn how much compensation for a fractured pelvis or injured hip you could get.
 Our team will provide you with a clearer idea of how much you are eligible for and help you start your claim.

 Call 0345 872 6666 today, or complete our online enquiry form and we will get back to you.